-Please note: Legally, everyone is protected by law and therefore have the right to fair, non-discriminatory recruitment practices.
+Please note: Legally, everyone is protected by law and therefore has the right to fair, non-discriminatory recruitment practices.
 These organisations and schemes are for those students who would like to explore any specialist support available.
 Please let us know if you find others that we could add to our list!

-An employer must make sure disabled people will be able to apply for their vacancies: This includes asking disabled applicants whether they need any ‘reasonable adjustments’, often called ‘access requirements’, for any part of the recruitment process.
-An employer must not reject a disabled applicant because it would have to make ‘reasonable adjustments’
+An employer must make sure disabled people will be able to apply for their vacancies.
+This includes asking disabled applicants whether they need any ‘reasonable adjustments’, often called ‘access requirements’, for any part of the recruitment process.
+An employer must not reject a disabled applicant because it would have to make ‘reasonable adjustments’.

 Identifying disabled friendly employers